Mwni/blender-animation-retargeting/README.md

 ![difference in root bone pivot location (even though the rigs are scaled to be same height)](https://mwni.io/opensource/blender-retarget/pivot.png)

 ## Baking
 For convenience you can bake the source's animation into an action for your target via the add-on.
+The option "Linear Interpolation" causes the F-Curves between the keyframes to be linearized instead of the default Blender Bezier interpolation.

 ![section for baking in the add-on panel](https://mwni.io/opensource/blender-retarget/baking.png)